Education

 205

-Width in millimetres — the tire is 205mm wide from sidewall to sidewall
+Width in millimetres — 205mm across from sidewall to sidewall

 55